pali-english/pali-english.github.io/README.md

 and even when you speak just right:
 no-one in the world escapes blame.

+    Porāṇametaṁ atula,
+        Porāṇam: ancient, always
+        etaṁ: this
+        atula: Oh Atula (addressing a person named Atula)

+    netaṁ ajjatanāmiva;
+        netaṁ: not this
+        ajjatanām: today, of today
+        iva: like

+    Nindanti tuṇhimāsīnaṁ,
+        Nindanti: they blame
+        tuṇhimāsīnaṁ: the silent one

+    nindanti bahubhāṇinaṁ;
+        nindanti: they blame
+        bahubhāṇinaṁ: the one speaking a lot

+    Mitabhāṇimpi nindanti,
+        Mitabhāṇim: one who speaks moderately
+        pi: also, even
+        nindanti: they blame

+    natthi loke anindito.
+        natthi: there is not
+        loke: in the world
+        anindito: unblamed

 Na cāhu na ca bhavissati,
 na cetarahi vijjati;
 Ekantaṁ nindito poso,